kayeneii/Olympics24/README.md

 ## Conclusion
 ---
-Did you found this report informative?
+Did you find this report informative?
+Kindly note that this repost was based solely on data available as at date of report, and is therefore subject to change.

 Until my next report, you may find me [here.](https://www.linkedin.com/in/kayeneii) I look forward to connecting with you there!😄